-- 1. The mandate of the deputy begins on the day when he is declared elected by the respective electoral commission. - 2.
-The mandate of the deputy ends or is invalid, as the case may be: - a. when he does not take the oath; - b. when he relinquishes the mandate; - c. when one of the conditions of ineligibility or incompatibility contemplated in articles 69 and 70, paragraphs 2 and 3, is ascertained; - ç. when the mandate of the Assembly ends; - d. when he is absent from the Assembly for more than six consecutive months without reason; - dh. when he is convicted by final court decision for the commission of a crime.
+- 2. The mandate of the deputy ends or is invalid, as the case may be: - a. when he does not take the oath; - b. when he relinquishes the mandate; - c. when one of the conditions of ineligibility or incompatibility contemplated in articles 69 and 70, paragraphs 2 and 3, is ascertained; - d. when the mandate of the Assembly ends; - e. when he is absent from the Assembly for more than six consecutive months without reason; - f. when he is convicted by final court decision for the commission of a crime.